-Things you’ll need to agree in advance
+Things to agree in advance

 Whoever you decide to live with, it helps if everyone agrees on some ground rules before moving in together.
 If everything’s clear from the start, it could save major rows later on.